-Not to mention, there are also plenty of aspects of the movie that are almost laughably bad?
+Not to mention, there's are also plenty of aspects of the movie that are almost laughably bad?
 Some of the acting and dialogue seem unsure of how serious we are supposed to be taking everything.
-I think this comes from Shyamalan maybe wanting the characters to appear out of their minds, while still making everything seem real.
-Shyamalan wants us to question ourselves if we would believe the people and kill one of our own, but it ultimately just feels a little silly.
+I think this comes from Shyamalan maybe wanting the characters to appear out of their minds while still making everything seem real.
+Shyamalan wants us to ask ourselves the question, "would I believe the people and kill one of my own?", but it ultimately just feels a little silly.
 It doesn't help that the movie is rated R, but still cuts away from any of the more gruesome parts as though to still make it ok for kids.

 Infinity Pool is what happens when you cross The White Lotus with 2001: A Space Odyssey and put an epilepsy warning at the start.
 We start in a beautiful ocean resort with the scent of seduction and affairs in the air, but quickly get taken to a gorey, hyper-sexual, sci-fi light show.
 Brandon Cronenberg certainly knows how to make a movie shocking and visually entertaining.
 I'm not sure though if he knows how to sustain a complete narrative about... morality? identity?
 This movie seems like it wants to say something interesting about our humanity, but I think it lacks enough focus to make that clear.